ashwnikumar/Student-Management-System-/README.md

 # contactsdiary
-A very basic console contact book in python
+A very basic console based contact book in python